fbpx

 In 2007, TennGreen purchased the land containing Devilstep Hollow Cave—a nationally significant property because of its unique geology, archeology, history, ecology, and scenery.
 Photo: Chuck Sutherland

-• North Chickamauga Gorge State Natural Area
+• North Chickamauga Gorge State Park

 “It’s fifteen miles from downtown Chattanooga (and the closest wilderness area to my house!) and is a beautiful deep gorge cut into a sandstone plateau.
 With miles of trails and areas for rock climbing and paddling, this SNA represents the best of what east Tennessee has to offer.
 My family hikes and swims there year-round, but we make a special point to hike there on Black Friday every year.
 I want my kids to have a special association with this natural area so close to home.”
 Jacqueline Harp